munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ### Parsing

 The next step is **parsing**.
-This is where our syntax gets a **grammar**—the ability to compose larger phrases, expressions, and statements out of smaller parts.
+This is where our syntax gets a **grammar** --- the ability to compose larger phrases, expressions, and statements out of smaller parts.
 Did you ever diagram sentences in English class?
 If so, you've basically already done this.
 Except that English has thousands and thousands of "keywords" and imperial tonnes of ambiguity.
 Programming languages are much simpler.

 A **parser** takes a series of tokens and builds a tree structure that explicitly encodes the nested nature of the grammar.
-These trees have a couple of different names—**parse tree** or **abstract syntax tree**—depending on how close to the grammatical structure to the language they are.
+These trees have a couple of different names -- **parse tree** or **abstract syntax tree** -- depending on how close to the grammatical structure to the language they are.
 In practice, most language hackers just call them **"syntax trees"**, **"ASTs"** or often just **"trees"**.

 During parsing, we handle things like operator <span name="precedence">precedence</span> so in `a + b * c`, the parser's job is to